 For the father, Penny knew he wanted someone who embodied the essence of the character he would name Louis.
 Brainstorming with his team, when Courtney B. Vance’s name came up, Penny it was a no- brainer.
 “I knew I needed a dad who would always have a presence.
 He had to be everybody’s dad to a point.
 He had to be a very specific dad.
 He had to kind of inspire a healthy amount of fear and respect from his son, so much so that the son just can’t talk to him,” Penny says.
 “And I was like that is what is so great about Courtney.
 I knew he could be funny and I knew he could be heavy when he needed to be.”

 Recommended by a friend, Penny’s lead character Elijah is played by actor Mamoudou Athie, best known for his roles in the TV series, “The Get Down” and movies “The Circle,” “The Front Runner” and “The Unicorn Store.”
 Following in other directors’ footsteps, he says, “I knew I wanted someone new.
 I really love when directors find talent and put them into a lead the way I think about Scorsese and DeNiro or the way Spike has done with so many of his actors.”

-Sommelier and hospitality veteran DLynn Proctor of Fantesca Estate in Napa Valley, who makes a cameo appearance in the movie, was brought in to advise and help Athie bring the role of Elijah alive in a realistic way.
+Sommelier and hospitality veteran DLynn Proctor of Fantesca Estate in Napa, California who makes a cameo appearance in the movie, was brought in to advise and help Athie bring the role of Elijah alive in a realistic way.
 As one of the stars of the documentary “Somm,” he knows the exam that Athie’s character will be studying for is no small feat.